 This Quarterly Report contains forward-looking statements that have been made pursuant to the provisions of the Private Securities Litigation Reform Act of 1995 and concern matters that involve risks and uncertainties that could cause actual results to differ materially from those projected in the forward-looking statements.
 In some cases, you can identify these statements by terminology such as "may," "will," "should," "could," "expect," "plan," "anticipate," "believe," "estimate," "predict," "potential," "continue" or similar words which are intended to identify forward-looking statements, although not all forward-looking statements contain these words.
-Reference is made in particular to forward-looking statements regarding our expectations about future business plans, new products or services, regulatory approvals, strategies, development timelines, prospective financial performance and opportunities, including potential acquisitions, expectations about future benefits of our acquisitions, including Cryogene Partners, CRYOPDP and MVE Biological Solutions, our ability to successfully integrate those businesses and our plans related thereto; liquidity and capital resources; projected trends in the market in which we operate; anticipated impacts from the coronavirus strain COVID-19 ("COVID-19") on us, including to our business operations, results of operations, cash flows, and financial position, and our future responses to the COVID-19 pandemic; our expectations relating to current supply chain impacts; our expectations about securing and maintaining strategic relationships with global couriers or large clinical research organizations; our future capital needs and ability to raise capital on favorable terms or at all; results of our research and development efforts; and approval of our patent applications.
+Reference is made in particular to forward-looking statements regarding our expectations about future business plans, new products or services, regulatory approvals, strategies, development timelines, prospective financial performance and opportunities, including potential acquisitions, expectations about future benefits of our acquisitions, our ability to successfully integrate those businesses and our plans related thereto; liquidity and capital resources; projected trends in the market in which we operate; anticipated impacts from the coronavirus strain COVID-19 ("COVID-19") on us, including to our business operations, results of operations, cash flows, and financial position, and our future responses to the COVID-19 pandemic; expectations relating to current supply chain impacts; inflationary pressures and the effects of foreign currency fluctuations; expectations relating to the fire at our New Prague manufacturing facility, including expectations that insurance will cover the costs to restore and re-open the facility, as well as related business interruption losses; expectations relating to the impacts on our operations resulting from Russia's invasion of Ukraine; anticipated regulatory approvals with respect to the products of our clients; expectations about securing and maintaining strategic relationships with global couriers or large clinical research

 Although we believe that our opinions and expectations reflected in the forward-looking statements are reasonable as of the date of this Quarterly Report, we cannot guarantee future results, levels of activity, performance or achievements, and our actual results may differ substantially from the views and expectations set forth in this Quarterly Report.
 You should be aware that these statements are projections or estimates as to future events and are subject to a number of factors that may tend to influence the accuracy of the statements.
 These forward-looking statements should not be regarded as a representation by the Company or any other person that the events or plans of the Company will be achieved.
 You should not unduly rely on these forward-looking statements, which speak only as of the date of this Quarterly Report.
 We undertake no obligation to publicly revise any forward-looking statement to reflect circumstances or events after the date of this Quarterly Report or to reflect the occurrence of unanticipated events.
 You should, however, review the factors and risks we describe in the reports we file from time to time with the Securities and Exchange Commission ("SEC"), including those contained in this Quarterly Report, in our Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC on February 28, 2022 (the "2021 Annual Report"), and those reports filed after the date of this Quarterly Report.
-Actual results may differ materially from any forward looking statement.
+Actual results may differ materially from any forward-looking statement.